AAhmeddRRagabb/Image-Classification-Project/README.md

-***Disclaimer:*** Due to the lack of good quality images for model training, the project scope was limited to only five characters (shikhs) and those are (Elhossary - Elbanaa - Msehary - Alaa Hamed - Abdelbaser)
+***Disclaimer:*** Due to the lack of good quality images for model training, the project scope was limited to only five characters (shikhs) and those are (Elhossary - Elbanaa - Msehary - Alaa Hamed - Abdelbaset)

+--

 ## Resources
   [ML Image Classification](https://www.youtube.com/playlist?list=PLeo1K3hjS3uvaRHZLl-jLovIjBP14QTXc)